-Martha supports people affected by racial trauma and cross-cultural issues, LGBTQIA+ individuals and their identities, and mothers experiencing depression and anxiety in their parenting roles.
-She firmly believes there is no one-size-fits-all approach to mental health: she makes sure that you and your narrative are at the centre of therapy.
+Martha supports adults affected by racial trauma and cross-cultural issues, LGBTQIA+ individuals, and mothers who experience depression and anxiety.
+She firmly believes there is no one-size-fits-all approach to mental health: she makes sure that your individuality and narrative are at the centre of your therapeutic journey.

-Martha can help you develop sustainable self-care practices and build resilience.
-She uses guided discovery and gentle probing to help you grow personally, empower yourself, and reach your goals.
-Martha creates a safe space where you can work together to develop skills for daily living and set goals for your mental wellness.
+Martha can help develop sustainable self-care practices and build resilience in the face of hardship.
+She uses a guided discovery approach and gentle probing to help you grow personally, empower yourself, and reach your goals.
+Martha creates a safe space where you can share your unique experiences.
+Together, you’ll develop skills for daily living and set practical goals.

-Martha sees you as a whole person, not just your mental health concerns.
-She uses mindfulness, radical acceptance, and narrative approaches with a focus on cognitive behavioural therapy for mood disorders.
-She normalizes hard conversations around mental health and shares her clinical knowledge in an understandable way to help you reach your goals.
-Martha believes that physical and mental well-being are equally important.
-She uses a holistic approach in her practice to help you become the best version of yourself.
+Martha sees you as a whole person, beyond your worries or concerns.
+She uses strength-based, mindfulness, radical acceptance, and narrative approaches, with a focus on cognitive behavioural therapy for mood disorders.
+She normalizes challenging conversations around mental health and shares her clinical knowledge in an approachable way.
+She uses a holistic approach to help you find the path towards a better version of yourself.

 Master of Social Work, Ryerson University (2019)

 Ontario College of Social Workers and Social Service Workers